 - Badass Family: NEVER mess with one of the Boswells, unless you want the wrath of the entire family descending on you.
 Which you really, really don't.

 - Big Brother Instinct: As the eldest, Joey has this towards the others, particularly Billy (the youngest) and Aveline (the only girl).

 - Blue and Orange Morality: All the Boswells have this, but particularly Nellie.
 Despite being extremely religious, she doesn't mind her boys having sex (or "being normal" as she terms it), or committing benefit fraud.

 - Calling the Old Man Out: Joey tries to do this to Freddie, but Freddie is so amazingly selfish, he doesn't care.

-- Curse Cut Short: Joey clearly mouths "bastard" in the last episode, in reference to Freddie.
+- Curse Cut Short: Joey clearly mouths "bastard" in the last episode of series one, in reference to Freddie.